Life is an Adventure

 ALL IN!

-With all that's going on in the world and the struggles people are going through, people living in fear, the increase in suicide rates, the violence, etc., I decided to look into what I could do to help.
+With all that's going on in the world and the struggles people are going through, people living in fear, the increase in anxiety and suicide rates, the violence, challenges within and without our Catholic faith, people being un-catechized, etc., we need to discern, pray and be willing to use the gifts that God gives us to do our part.

 There is definitely a war going on.
 We are created to be warriors.
 We all have gifts and talents that were given to us for a reason.